 - Enable or disable count metrics for components not matching one of the patterns in <4>.
 Only applied if you have not explicitly configured the setting in a bean definition.
-Default false. - Enable or disable statistical metrics for components not matching one of the patterns in <5>.
+Default false. - •• Enable or disable statistical metrics for components not matching one of the patterns in <5>.
 Only applied if you have not explicitly configured the setting in a bean definition.
+Ignored if Micrometer is being used.
 Default false. - A comma-delimited list of patterns for beans for which counts should be enabled; negate the pattern with !.
 First match wins (positive or negative).
 In the unlikely event that you have a bean name starting with !, escape the ! in the pattern: \!foo positively matches a bean named !foo. - A comma-delimited list of patterns for beans for which statistical metrics should be enabled; negate the pattern with !.
 First match wins (positive or negative).
 In the unlikely event that you have a bean name starting with !, escape the ! in the pattern: \!foo positively matches a bean named !foo.
+Ignored if Micrometer is being used.
 Stats implies counts. - 66 A reference to a MetricsFactory.
 See the section called "Metrics Factory".